In an ideal situation where there is balance and everything is working right and our security into the future is guaranteed, we won’t need leadership.

 There are several different types of leaders and their roles can vary depending on the situation.
 Generally, there are four main types of leaders:

 Visionary Leaders: These leaders have a clear vision for the future and inspire others to follow them toward that goal.
-They have strong communication skills and are able to motivate people to work towards a common goal.
+They have strong communication skills and can motivate people to work towards a common goal.

-Strategic Leaders: These leaders focus on long-term planning and execution of strategies in order to achieve organizational objectives.
-They are able to think analytically and make decisions based on data and facts.
+Strategic Leaders: These leaders focus on long-term planning and execution of strategies to achieve organizational objectives.
+They can think analytically and make decisions based on data and facts.

 Transformational Leaders: These leaders focus on transforming the organization by motivating, inspiring, and empowering employees.